-Hand Out Instructions
+Hand-Out Instructions

-You can obtain your buffer bomb by pointing your Web browser at:
+Once you are on SEAS's VPN or on a Linuxlab virtual desktop, you can obtain your buffer bomb by pointing your Web browser at:

-http://csa2.bu.edu:18213/
+'''

+http://shell.cec.wustl.edu:18213/

+'''

 The server will return a tar file called buflab-handout.tar to your browser.
 Start by copying buflab-handout.tar to a (protected) directory in which you plan to do your work.
-Then give the command "tar xvf buflab-handout.tar".
-This will create a directory called buflab-handout containing the following three executable files:
+If you are on VPN and the tar file is downloaded onto your personal laptop, you can transfer the file onto shell's file system by using scp: